ramseyt/NotionToHTML/README.md

 ## Limitations

-- A flat list of all pages found is returned to the caller.
+A flat list of all pages found is returned to the caller.
 Page hierarchy isn't preserved.
-    -Due to Notion API limitations it's not possible to tell the difference between a subpage and a mention of a page that's not a subpage.
-This makes it impossible for any hierarchy to be exactly right; and it's probably the worst of all cases to be subtly wrong.
-So instead the library returns a flat list of all pages found, and it's up to the caller to structure the pages as they see fit.
+Due to Notion API limitations it's not possible to tell the difference between a subpage and a mention of a page that's not a subpage.
+This makes it impossible for any hierarchy to be exactly right, and it's probably the worst of all cases to be subtly wrong.
+So instead the library returns a flat list of all pages found.
-- Links to attachments, other downloaded Notion pages, and other Notion databases are not HTML links.
-    - They are instead placeholder strings in a structured format.
-Callers can easily look up the objects these placeholders refer to.
-The intent is for callers to do a find and replace to replace these placeholders with HTML as needed, which allows you to programatically structure downloaded content into any directory structure you want.
-Of course all other links *are* preserved in the returned HTML as-is.

 ## Installation